dbRaevn/covid19/pandemic/NT/README.md

  * Border
  * Other

+**Notes on this dataset**

-A Lockdown is defined as a legal requirement to remain within your residence except for specified purposes (not including individual requirements due to circumstance such as isolation or quarantine).
+ 1. A Lockdown is defined as a legal requirement to remain within your residence except for specified purposes (not including individual requirements due to circumstance such as isolation or quarantine).

-A Business Closure is defined as a broad requirement for non-essential businesses to close.
+ 2. A Business Closure is defined as a broad requirement for non-essential businesses to close.

+**Sources**

-A list of all NT pandemic Declarations can be found here: [Chief Health Officer directions](https://health.nt.gov.au/covid-19/restrictions/chief-health-officer-directions)
+ 1. This dataset is collated from the list of NT pandemic Declarations found here: [Chief Health Officer directions](https://health.nt.gov.au/covid-19/restrictions/chief-health-officer-directions)

 ## Dataset - Lockdowns
 [NT_Lockdowns.csv](https://github.com/dbRaevn/covid19/blob/main/pandemic/NT/NT_Lockdowns.csv)